Derek Carr throws a TD pass in his Saints debut, a 26-24 preseason win over the Chiefs

+NEW ORLEANS (AP)When Derek Carr finished putting on his uniform before his preseason debut with the New Orleans Saints, he couldn’t help but be struck by the sight of himself in black and gold – instead of the Raiders’ silver and black he’d worn for all of his previous nine NFL seasons.

+“It may look weird, but it felt right,” said Carr, the Saints’ top free agent acquisition.
+“I just feel refreshed.
+I feel rejuvenated.
+And to put that uniform on and come out and be a Saint, it felt really good.”

-NEW ORLEANS (AP) — Derek Carr threw a touchdown pass in his New Orleans preseason debut and rookie Blake Grupe kicked a 31-yard field goal as time expired to lift the Saints to a 26-24 victory over the Kansas City Chiefs on Sunday in the opening exhibition game for both clubs.
+Carr threw a touchdown pass on his opening series and rookie Blake Grupe kicked a 31-yard field goal as time expired to lift the Saints to a 26-24 victory over the Kansas City Chiefs on Sunday in the opening exhibition game for both clubs.

 Chiefs star QB Patrick Mahomes started but took just five snaps before Kansas City’s first drive ended with a failed fourth-and-1 play on a direct snap to reserve tight end Blake Bell.

+“We were a little flat at the beginning.
+You can’t do that,” Chiefs coach Andy Reid said.
+“You come to work ready to go.”

-Carr looked comfortable taking his first live snaps in his new offense, completing six of eight passes for 70 yards on the game’s opening drive.
+That’s what Carr did.
+He looked comfortable taking his first live snaps in his new offense, completing six of eight passes for 70 yards during his only drive.

-Aftrer twice rolling away from pressure on first-down completions to tight end Juwan Johnson and running back Alvin Kamara, Carr closed out the 12-play, 80-yard drive with a 4-yard pass to Keith Kirkwood as the receiver crossed the back of the end zone.
+Aftrer twice rolling away from pressure on first-down completions to tight end Juwan Johnson and running back Alvin Kamara, Carr capped the 12-play, 80-yard drive with a 4-yard pass to Keith Kirkwood as the receiver crossed the back of the end zone.

+“I was fired up because now I get to move and work on my stuff in a live scenario,” Carr said.
+“It was satisfying because those are the realest reps it gets.
+Like, they can hit me out there.”

 With backups in the game for both teams, the Saints rallied late.